wp-plugins/add-cssjs-by-duo-leaf/readme.txt

 * Choose where the code will be injected (header or footer)
 * Enable/disable items

-Coming soon features
+Pro version features

-* Use external scripts
 * Code highlight
+* Auto minify files
+* Use files as external
+* Use regex to filter which pages the script will be injected

 == Installation ==